Escaping the Verifier: Learning to Reason via Demonstrations: Main Results

 \subsection{Poetry Writing}

-Finally, we study RARO on Poetry Writing, an open-ended, un-verifiable domain that benefits from specialized reasoning capabilities.
-For this task, similar to DeepMath, we study RARO across a range of model sizes.
+Finally, we study RARO on Poetry Writing, an open-ended, non-verifiable domain that benefits from specialized reasoning capabilities.
+Similarly to DeepMath, we study the performance of RARO across a range of model sizes.

-\paragraph{Surpassing Supervised Baselines.} Table~\ref{tab:main_results_all} reveals a striking performance gap between RARO and baselines.
-While SFT and Rationalization achieve modest win-rates against expert poetry (peaking at $5.9\%$ with the 7B model), RARO reaches $25.0\%$, a four-fold improvement.
+\paragraph{Surpassing Supervised Baselines.} Table~\ref{tab:main_results} reveals a substantial performance gap between RARO and baselines.
+Although SFT and Rationalization achieve modest win rates against expert poetry (peaking at $5.9\%$ with the 7B model), RARO reaches $25.0\%$, a nearly 4x improvement.
 This advantage is also reflected in the scoring evaluation, where RARO consistently surpasses baselines (e.g., $67.8$ vs. $53.7$ for SFT at 1.5B).
-Notably, RL-Logit, leading baseline for DeepMath, fails to produce competitive results, yielding near-zero improvement over the base model ($36.4$ vs. $35.0$ at 1.5B) for both the win-rate and scoring evaluation.
+Notably, RL-Logit, the leading baseline for DeepMath, does not produce competitive results, yielding a near-zero improvement over the base model ($36.4$ vs. $35.0$ at 1.5B) for both the win rate and the scoring evaluation.

-\paragraph{Scaling Creative Capabilities.} A key result is the scalability of RARO with model size in the creative domain.
-As we increase model capacity from 1.5B to 7B, the win-rate against expert human poems grows substantially, from $7.8\%$ to $25.0\%$.
-The scoring evaluation similarly improves from $67.8$ to $77.3$.
-This trend shows that just like verifiable domains, RARO continues to effectively scale with model size in open-ended domains.
+\paragraph{Scaling with Model Size.} A key result is that RARO scales with the model size in the creative domain of poetry, as shown in Figure~\ref{fig:model_size_scale}.
+As we increase the model capacity from 1.5B to 7B, the win rate against expert human poems grows substantially, from $7.8\%$ to $25.0\%$.
+The scoring evaluation also improves from $67.8$ to $77.3$.
+This trend shows that, similarly to verifiable domains, RARO continues to effectively scale with model size in open-ended domains.

-\paragraph{Emergent Qualitative Reasoning.} Qualitatively, RARO induces explicit planning and reasoning behaviors.
-As shown in Figure~\ref{fig:qualitative_examples}, the model learns to decompose complex problems into structured plans.
-Specifically, in Poetry Writing, it decomposes the prompt into key themes (e.g., \enquote{sensory details}, \enquote{fragmented memory}) and stylistic constraints (e.g., \enquote{free verse}, \enquote{unrhymed, natural cadences}) before generating the poem.
-This demonstrates that RARO effectively elicits reasonings that align the model's output to the task requirements.
+\paragraph{Emergent Reasoning.} Qualitatively, RARO induces explicit planning and reasoning behaviors.
+As shown in Figure~\ref{fig:qualitative_examples} in Appendix~\ref{sec:additional_tables_figures}, the model learns to decompose complex problems into structured plans.
+Specifically, in poetry writing, it decomposes the prompt into key themes (e.g., \enquote{sensory details}) and stylistic constraints (e.g., \enquote{free verse}, \enquote{unrhymed, natural cadences}) before generating the poem.
+This shows that RARO effectively elicits reasoning that aligns the model's output to the task requirements.